Are you thinking about what financial goals to set this year?

 This article focuses on financial goals all within your control.

 I’ll start with my four main goals and why I’ve chosen them.
-Then give seven other financial goal examples and ideas that may fit your situation.
+Then give seven other examples of financial goals to set and ideas that may fit your situation.

 Even if you fail at New Year’s resolutions, you can set these financial goals on any timeline, year-round.